chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/06_postgresql-common-table-expressions-in-sql.md

   email       | text |           |          |
 ```

-[1:33] This however can be tricky when trying to determine the current state of a user.
+[1:33] This, however, can be tricky when trying to determine the current state of a user.
 How can you know the earliest `start_date` row and also the current `email` row when there could be n number of rows for one user?

 [1:47] I've inserted two rows here.
 They're both for the same user, as you can see by the duplicate user_handles.
 However, their email has changed.
 There are also different start_dates.
 The earlier one has an end_date, meaning, they canceled their account but obviously came back.
 When they did, it was with this new email.